Ewood Park: The RFS Riverside Stand

 It was not until 1988 that the old Riverside Stand was replaced by a new stand.
 The old stand had failed a safety check in 1985 that came in the aftermath of the Bradford City stadium fire; a new, single-tier stand housing over 1,000 (700 seated approx.).
 The material for the new roof and terracing was provided by local steel firm, Walkersteel, owned by the man who was soon to buy the club, Jack Walker.
 Further development of the Riverside Stand took place in 1990 with further seats being added.
 The stand is currently sponsored by Regulatory Finance Solutions (RFS).

 The Riverside Stand is now the oldest part of the modern Ewood Park.
 It is the only single tiered stand in the ground, the seating spells out the word "ROVERS" – the club's nickname.
 The stand holds approximately 6,000 spectators.
 At the corner of the stand is a giant TV screen showing features, teamsheets and other live games on a match day.
 Since around the year 2000, there have been plans to redevelop the stand, which would raise Ewood Park's capacity by around 9,000 to 40,000.
 However, these plans have yet to materialise, and were not even realised during Blackburn's long spell in the Premier League.
-Any development in the foreseeable future depends on an increase of attendance.